Naleeee/Dotfiles/nvim/README.md

 ### Snippets

-I set all my snippets in the dedicated folder with vim-vnip plugin.
+I set all my snippets in the dedicated folder with [Vim VSnip](https://github.com/hrsh7th/vim-vsnip) plugin.

 Each file must be correctly named according file type in which they are used.